aryanmishal/etl-monitoring-dashboard/README.md

      ```

 5. Initialize the database:
-   - Run the SQL script at `backend/config/setup_database.sql`
+   - Run the SQL script at `backend/config/setup_database.sql` to create necessary tables and initial setup.
-   - This creates necessary tables and initial setup
+   - If you need to add new fields to the users table (e.g., `nickname`, `full_name`), use the provided migration script if available.

 6. Start the backend server:
    ```bash